 What to do: The Loen Skylift opened a few weeks before we arrived.
 This is a new modern engineering miracle taking you up 3,300 feet in 5 minutes.
 Once at the top you’ll have a whole new perspective on the region.
 There are some hikes you can do at the top and various viewing platforms.

-Norangsdalen – “The Queen’s route”
+A Finale Norway Drive – Norangsdalen – “The Queen’s route”

 This is not a National Tourist Route – but it should be!
 This was our hidden gem and big surprise of our road trip.
 We first visited Hellesylt and then took Highway 655 (aka The Queen’s Route) towards Alesund.
 This narrow valley is dotted with cows and remains of old summer farm houses.
 But the best part was that the road was all ours – we barely met another car the whole time, and full of jaw dropping scenery.

-What to do: Art Noveau Center located in an old pharmacy and see reproductions of homes.
+What to do: Art Noveau Center is located in an old pharmacy and see reproductions of homes.
 Definitely head out to Alnes lighthouse and head to the top for some spectacular views.
 There’s also some hiking and a lovely beach out by the lighthouse so you can make a whole day of it!
 Get up early and walk up the 418 steps to the Aksla viewpoint.
 The morning sun lights up the city below for great photos and a view of the whole region!

-Stay: We stayed at Scandic Parken Hotel which was in a nice location to walk to everything of interest.
+Where to stay: We stayed at Scandic Parken Hotel which was in a nice location to walk to everything of interest.
 Read reviews of Scandic Parken

 Now you are ready to hit the road in Norway to travel through the Fjords on the ultimate Norway Road Trip.
 And Don’t panic if you don’t see any yellow centerlines!